Sacramento’s Emerging Boulevard – Broadway

-When I moved from Manhattan Beach to Sacramento in 1991, my new bride and I arrived behind the wheel of a Uhaul at 9:00 PM.
-We had a 800 S.F. rental lined up on Harkness in Land Park.
+In 1991, my new bride and I moved from Manhattan Beach to Sacramento.
+We arrived in a U-Haul at 9:00 PM and had a 800 S.F. rental lined up on Harkness in Land Park.
 We had no keys to the place, so we had to call the owner.
 He staggered out of his car about an hour later speaking incoherently.

 And in case you didn’t notice, the Broadway Corridor is not-so-sneakily emerging as the next popular destination in Sacramento.
-Broadway has always been a destination for many going to Tower Theater, Tower Cafe and several ethnically diverse restaurants including, Mexican, Chinese, Thai, and Ethiopian cuisine.
-One restaurant trail blazer on Broadway is Bill Taylor who opened Willie’s Burger in 1991- and later – Flat Iron on Broadway.
+Broadway has long attracted visitors to Tower Theatre, Tower Cafe, and a variety of restaurants.
+Diners can choose from Mexican, Chinese, Thai, Ethiopian, and many other cuisines.
+One of Broadway’s restaurant pioneers is Bill Taylor.
+He opened Willie’s Burgers in 1991 and later launched Flat Iron.

 The Broadway Renaissance has been awakened with several notable developments from the east to west:

 Selland’s Cafe and Bike Dog Brewery at 9th and Broadway.
-Selland’s opened up in early 2017, and since then, there has always been a line to order up lunch or dinner.
+They opened in early 2017.
+Since then, customers have regularly lined up for lunch and dinner.
 Selland’s features a special dinner for two with a bottle of wine for $25.
 If you get tired of the wine you can go checkout Bike Dog next door for your favorite brew!

 Selland’s and Bike Dog Brewing rounding out the west end of Broadway

-Broadway’s Redux by Indie Capital, a niche developer that develops smaller infill residential projects, is building a few homes along the north of Broadway between 9th and Riverside.
+Broadway’s Redux is a project by Indie Capital.
+The developer specializes in smaller infill residential projects.
+It is building several homes between 9th Street and Riverside.
 They also just closed on some additional land in the vicinity.

 Noah’s Bagel with Pete’s Coffee, Sour Dough Bread Co. and Chipotle is currently being developed next to Willies Burgers on 16th and Broadway.
 For several decades the northeast corner of 16th and Broadway was a parking lot that served as parking for Tower Records (Now Dimple Records).